dart-archive/pub-dartlang/README.md

 Once you have everything installed, to modify the styles:

- 1. Edit the .scss files under `css/sass`.
+ 1. Run compass to automatically regenerate the `.css` files when any Sass files
- 2. Regenerate the .css files from them (run this from the pub-dartlang root directory):
+    change:

-        bundle exec compass build css
+        bundle exec compass watch css

+ 1. Edit the `.scss` files under `css/sass`.

-You can also run `bundle exec compass watch` if you want a live refresh experience.
-When you make changes to .scss files, make sure to regenerate and check in the .css files with them.
+When you make changes to .scss files, make sure check in the generated `.css` files with them.